qmacro/managed-associations-in-cap/flow.md

 <Property Name="books_ID" Type="Edm.Int32"/>
 ```

 has now disappeared again.
-This makes sense, in that it absolutely didn't make sense to have a `book_ID` property to link an author to potential multiple books.
+This makes sense, in that it absolutely didn't make sense to have a `book_ID` property to link an author to potentially multiple books.

 SQL: Correspondingly, the `book_ID` element has now disappeared again from both the table and the view DDL statements: